-This fund has a financial benchmark that is used for portfolio construction but does not incorporate any sustainable criteria and is not selected for the purpose of attaining these characteristics.
-The benchmark is used as a comparator for performance and ESG metrics (fund vs benchmark).
+This Fund uses the Bloomberg Global Aggregate Corporate BBB Index as a financial benchmark.
+However, the benchmark is not used as a reference point for portfolio construction, does not incorporate any sustainable criteria and is not selected for the purpose of attaining ESG characteristics.